 See all problems of the 2006 Toyota RAV4.

-The vehicle was a 2007 Toyota Rav4.
 Steel wheels are badly corroded to the extent that I am concerned about their integrity.
 Rusted steel is flaking off in strips.
-It was January 13, 2013 when this wheel issue happened.

-The car was a 2010 Toyota Rav4.
 One wheel stud on the front passenger side was broken.
 Apparently it was made of poor steel material.
 I checked internet and found this problem was also reported by many others.
 To our disappointment, so the manufacture and dealers are still not accepting the causation.
 I am thinking boycott Toyota since they are using cheap poor parts made in china.
-This wheel issue occurred Sat., Nov.
-10, 2012.

 See all problems of the 2010 Toyota RAV4.